UbiquityDotNET/Llvm.NET/docfx/llvm/articles/InternalDetails/llvm-handles.md

 >[!NOTE]
 > The generated sources are not useful outside of the `Ubiquity.NET.Llvm.Interop` as they
 > use classes within that as a base class.
 These are generated manually via the
-> `Generate-HandleWrappers.ps1` script.
-With the sources checked in to the repository.
+> `Generate-HandleWrappers.ps1` script with the sources checked in to the repository.
 This
-> is done once for any updates to the LibLLVM package to ensure the handles are kept up to
+> is done once for any updates to the `Ubiquity.NET.LibLLVM` package to ensure the handles
-> date with the underlying native library.
+> are kept up to date with the underlying native library.

 ### Contextual handles and Aliases
 These handles are never manually released or disposed, though releasing their containers